 - Has been a resident of Montana for at least six months

 In addition, they must also not be disqualified by any grounds under Montana Code § 45-8-321.
-The application form and fees can be found in Montana Code § 45-8-322.
+[1] The application form and fees are listed under Montana code.
+[3]

 The Montana Attorney General’s office determines the states.